ashiwoku/blood-leukemia-capstone-/README.md

 differentiation among the pictures.
 Our model will taken in an annotated single cell image, and determine what form of leukemia, if detectable, the patient is diagnosed with.
 Ths method was chosen for its robustness for many diseases across numerous medical image types, and it would alllow for the model builder to see what bins have the most imfromation, and which bin is the least useful.
 This allows for the model to be optimized quick and easy as one sees fit, unlike neaural networks which can be difficult to explain to non-technical personnel.
-The goal of this project is to show that a model with simple
+The goal of this project is to show that a model with simple features can be a powerful tool in classifying medical images.

+### Exploratory Data Analysis
+  The dataset was heavily imbalanced with the largest leukemia type NGS (segmented Neutrophil) accounting for over 8000 images, and along with the next two largest largest categories, there was over 11000 images between the top 3 classes.
+This was going to be a significant problem, as the data was currently constructed was going to be heavily favored for the